 If you are experiencing outsider syndrome, please know that so many other stepmoms are experiencing these same feelings.
 You are not alone in this journey.
 What you are going through right now is only temporary.

-If you’d like to talk to someone who gets it and can provide personalized feedback for your struggles, book a complimentary 30-minute intro call, and let’s discuss if stepmom coaching would be a good fit for you!
+If you’d like to talk to someone who gets it and can provide personalized feedback for your struggles, apply now and let’s discuss if stepmom coaching would be a good fit for you!

 P.S.
 Read my no-nonsense guide to bonding with your stepchildren and let me know if it helps!